-Take some fruits and vegetables that are commonly eaten raw.
-Carrots, berries, bananas, tomatoes, avocados, apples, plums, peaches, and jicama can all hold up for a couple days outside the cooler, and for quite longer within it.
+Raw fruits and vegetables: Carrots, berries, bananas, tomatoes, avocados, apples, plums, peaches, and jicama can all hold up for a couple days outside the cooler, and for quite longer within it.

 If your trip is long and your supply of food begins to dwindle, you can easily restock at grocery stores with hot bars along the way.
 Rotisserie chickens will last at least two days in the cooler; disassemble for efficient storage.
 Keep your eyes out for barbecue joints, as ribs, pulled pork, and brisket will all keep if kept cold.
-Just be sure to keep those ziploc bags full of fresh ice.
+Bring a pan and a small butane or propane stove.

 There’s nothing wrong with a can of sardines or a handful of macadamias, and not every car, boat, or bindle can accommodate a cooler.
 In these situations, knowing which foods are both non-perishable (or at least have a decent lifespan out of the fridge) and Primal can help you decide what to buy and bring on the trip.

-Get a wide variety of canned seafood.
-This is arguably your most nutritious, dependable option, with plenty of omega-3s, protein, minerals like selenium, magnesium, zinc, and iodine, and if you choose wisely, bones, skin, and connective tissue.
-Sardines, herring, mackerel, trout, oysters, clams, tuna, and salmon are all relatively common items.
+Canned seafood: This is arguably your most nutritious, dependable option, with plenty of omega-3s, protein, minerals like selenium, magnesium, zinc, and iodine, and if you choose wisely, bones, skin, and connective tissue.
+Sardines, herring, mackerel, trout, oysters, clams, tuna, mussels and salmon are all relatively common items.
 Restocking can be a cinch, since you can find canned sardines and tuna in most places.
 Keep a jar of Dijon and buy cherry tomatoes when they’re available.
 Mix the Dijon with a couple cans of the fish of your choice and toss in a handful of tomatoes for a quick and dirty salad.
-I’d avoid canned meats, however.
-Maybe I’m not being fair, but something about canned shredded beef creeps me out.
-And for those of you worried about BPA, I’ll take trace amounts of probable endocrine disruptors over week old soybean oil and deep-fried chicken extrusion encased in wheat flour.
 Speaking of which, make sure your seafood comes canned in olive oil, its own oil, or water.

-Buy, or make, jerky of all types.
-I recommend taking the extra time to procure a large slab of lean meat so you can choose your marinade and save incredible amounts of money and make your own jerky.
+Jerky: Bring a few big bags of jerky.
+If you can, I recommend taking the extra time to procure a large slab of lean meat so you can choose your marinade and save incredible amounts of money and make your own jerky.

-Buy, or make, pemmican.
-Man cannot live on lean meat alone.
+Pemmican: Man cannot live on lean meat alone.
 No, he needs fat, especially animal fat.
 Pemmican provides both protein and saturated animal fat, but it takes some getting used to.
-I still haven’t full embraced it myself… but there’s no denying its ability to nourish and sate.
-And if you’ve already made jerky, making pemmican is the next natural progression.
+Either make pemmican or buy it.

-Keep a tiny bottle of extra-vigin olive oil holstered at your side at all times.
-Salads are the classic go-to Primal compromise, but the dressing can be a deal breaker.
-Bust out your olive oil and ask for some balsamic vinegar (which is never, to my knowledge, adulterated like restaurant “olive oils” are).
+Keep a tiny bottle of extra-virgin olive oil: Don’t want to bring dressing?
+Just bust out your olive oil and ask for some balsamic vinegar, then add to the salad.
 Keep the bottle tiny and you may avoid being pegged as the weird guy or being thrown out for “outside condiments.”